astropy/astropy/docs/development/pd/contributing_codebase.rst

 Validating type hints
 ~~~~~~~~~~~~~~~~~~~~~

-pandas uses `mypy <http://mypy-lang.org>`_ and `pyright <https://github.com/microsoft/pyright>`_ to statically analyze the code base and type hints.
+astropy uses `mypy <http://mypy-lang.org>`_ and `pyright <https://github.com/microsoft/pyright>`_ to statically analyze the code base and type hints.
 After making any change you can ensure your type hints are consistent by running

 .. code-block:: shell

     pre-commit run --hook-stage manual --all-files mypy
     pre-commit run --hook-stage manual --all-files pyright
     pre-commit run --hook-stage manual --all-files pyright_reportGeneralTypeIssues
-    # the following might fail if the installed pandas version does not correspond to your local git version
+    # the following might fail if the installed astropy version does not correspond to your local git version
     pre-commit run --hook-stage manual --all-files stubtest

 in your python environment.

 .. warning::

     * Please be aware that the above commands will use the current python environment.
-If your python packages are older/newer than those installed by the pandas CI, the above commands might fail.
+If your python packages are older/newer than those installed by the astropy CI, the above commands might fail.
 This is often the case when the ``mypy`` or ``numpy`` versions do not match.
-Please see :ref:`how to setup the python environment <contributing.mamba>` or select a `recently succeeded workflow <https://github.com/astropy/astropy/actions/workflows/code-checks.yml?query=branch%3Amain+is%3Asuccess>`_, select the "Docstring validation, typing, and other manual pre-commit hooks" job, then click on "Set up Conda" and "Environment info" to see which versions the pandas CI installs.
+Please see :ref:`how to setup the python environment <contributing.mamba>` or select a `recently succeeded workflow <https://github.com/astropy/astropy/actions/workflows/code-checks.yml?query=branch%3Amain+is%3Asuccess>`_, select the "Docstring validation, typing, and other manual pre-commit hooks" job, then click on "Set up Conda" and "Environment info" to see which versions the astropy CI installs.

 .. _contributing.ci:

-Testing type hints in code using pandas
+Testing type hints in code using astropy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. warning::

-    * pandas is not yet a py.typed library (:pep:`561`)!
+    * astropy is not yet a py.typed library (:pep:`561`)!
-      The primary purpose of locally declaring pandas as a py.typed library is to test and improve the pandas-builtin type annotations.
+      The primary purpose of locally declaring astropy as a py.typed library is to test and improve the astropy-builtin type annotations.

-Until pandas becomes a py.typed library, it is possible to easily experiment with the type annotations shipped with pandas by creating an empty file named "py.typed" in the pandas installation folder:
+Until astropy becomes a py.typed library, it is possible to easily experiment with the type annotations shipped with astropy by creating an empty file named "py.typed" in the astropy installation folder:

 .. code-block:: none

-   python -c "import pandas; import pathlib; (pathlib.Path(pandas.__path__[0]) / 'py.typed').touch()"
+   python -c "import astropy; import pathlib; (pathlib.Path(astropy.__path__[0]) / 'py.typed').touch()"

-The existence of the py.typed file signals to type checkers that pandas is already a py.typed library.
-This makes type checkers aware of the type annotations shipped with pandas.
+The existence of the py.typed file signals to type checkers that astropy is already a py.typed library.
+This makes type checkers aware of the type annotations shipped with astropy.

 Testing with continuous integration
 -----------------------------------

-The pandas test suite will run automatically on `GitHub Actions <https://github.com/features/actions/>`__ continuous integration services, once your pull request is submitted.
+The astropy test suite will run automatically on `GitHub Actions <https://github.com/features/actions/>`__ continuous integration services, once your pull request is submitted.
 However, if you wish to run the test suite on a branch prior to submitting the pull request, then the continuous integration services need to be hooked to your GitHub repository.
 Instructions are here